everysportmediagroup/everysport-api-documentation/endpoints/GET_leagues_id_standings.md

 ## Return format
 An object with the following keys and values:
 * credits - a Credits object
 * groups - a list of one or many Groups objects.
-For example, in NHL one group is the "Western Conference" and another is "Atlantic Division".
-One team may belong to more than one group.

 ### Group object
 A Group object has the following data: